 How to avoid it: Protect the system that protects you.
 Consider an Uninterruptible Power Supply (UPS), a device that supplies electricity in the event of an outage, much like a rechargeable battery.
 The larger the UPS the longer it can supply electricity.
 To guard against surges, a UPS or surge protector can help protect your system.

-Make sure your recording settings are set properly ….
+Make sure your surveillance settings are set properly!

 How to avoid it: Consult your recorder’s user manual and test your system to make sure it’s functioning the way you intended.
 Revo offers free lifetime technical support with every system.